 I was involved in various other aspects of the UGA Mathematics VIGRE II grant, including co-organizing a Summer School Program in May 2010 for graduate students and postdocs on Lie and representation theory.
 This two-week series of lectures and workshops was followed by a three-day 2nd annual Southeast Lie Theory conference.

 I've taught a large variety of courses at UGA, ranging from trigonometry to graduate topics courses.
 But my favorite class to teach is probably undergraduate abstract algebra.
 Here are some links to courses I've taught recently.

 As of Feb.
 1, 2013, I am the Associate Secretary for the Southeastern Section of the American Mathematical Society.
 Find out about upcoming sectional meetings, how to organize a special session, or hosting a sectional meeting at your university.

-I have been the Graduate Coordinator for the Mathematics Department since Summer 2007.
+I was the Graduate Coordinator for the Mathematics Department from July 2007 through June 2013.
 If you're interested in pursuing graduate studies in our department, have a look at the information on the graduate program website.